Community Infrastructure Levy

 CIL charging schedule [PDF, 1.5MB]

 Index-linking will need to be applied to the calculator result and the charging schedule, which requires you to add an additional 21 per cent to your calculation.
 Email firstname.lastname@example.org for advice on calculations.

 The charging schedule includes an instalment policy (which only applies if the correct procedure is followed by the developer).
 We'll send you a demand notice showing when payment is due once we've received a commencement notice from you.
 You'll not be asked to make your first payment until work has started on the site.

 CIL isn't negotiable.
 If you think we've made a miscalculation there's a process of review and appeal.
 Email email@example.com or call 01752 304366 to appeal our decision.

 Regulation 123 list

 Planning obligations cannot be negotiated in respect of items included on the Regulation 123 List.
-In other words contributions cannot be sought for items on the list through the Section 106 mechanism.
+Contributions cannot be sought for items on the list through the Section 106.

 CIL annual report 2014 to 2015 [PDF, 126KB]